wbcsd/data-exchange-protocol/decisions/backlog/0023-error-responses.md

 ## Summary

-In general, we propose to stick standards as much as possible.
-Hence, we propose to make the requirements under `Error Responses` (6.5/6.9) apply to 'actions' that are not covered by a standard.
-That is, all actions excluding the `Action Authenticate`.
+In general, we propose to stick to standards as much as possible.
+Hence, we propose to adjust the specifications in the section `Error Responses` (6.5/6.9) in such a way that they do not conflict with a standard.
+In this specific case, that means that the specification for the error response can not apply to the `Action Authenticate`.

-## Example 1:
-?

 ## Decision

 ### Technical Specification

-6.9.
-Error Responses
+**6.9.
+Error Responses**

-*"Whenever a host system returns an error response for , it MUST send a HTTP response such that"
+Whenever a host system returns an error response for any Action other than the `Action Authenticate`, it MUST send a HTTP response such that
+* the HTTP Status Code equals the HTTP Status Code defined for the respective error response code (see Error Codes Table)
+* with content type set to application/json, and
+* with response body the error response

+A error response is a JSON object with the following properties:
+* code: a error response code encoded as a String
+* message: a error message encoded as a String

+A error response code is a value from column Error Response Code from the table below.

+A error message is a human-readable error description.
+Example values are in column Example Message in the table below.

 ## Consequences

-1. As this ADR changes the overall functionality in a critical aspect (authentication flow),  the Tech Specs Version number must be updated from 2.0.x to 2.1.y.
+1. As this ADR is more a correction than a change,  the Tech Specs Version number can be updated from 2.0.x to 2.1.y.
-2. The OpenId Connect Discovery mechanism is tied to a domain name where the `.well-known/openid-configuration` file is hosted (the `OpenId Connect Issuer`)
-    1. For data security and data consistency reasons, any change to the domain name needs to be communicated and synchronized with data recipients in an appropriate fashion
-    2. Data owners need to understand that the URL used to construct the full URL to the `.well-known/openid-configuration` cannot be changed easily later on, and that they consider e.g. the usage of their own domain name or other strategies to maintain sovereignty over this aspect
-3. Solution Providers need to operate an OpenId Connect-conforming authentication implementation if they plan on supporting the `OpenId Connected-based Authentication Mechanism`
-    1. OpenId Connect goes beyond the mandatory technical requirements of the V1 and V2.0.x tech specs.
-4. Data Recipients are strongly encouraged to update their implementation soon to support this ADR’s Authentication approach if they want to be fully interoperable with 2.1 series Host Systems.
+2. This correction results in having multiple structures for `error responses` which might be undesirable.